Monday, November 26, 2018

 Sunday, November 11, 2018

 Saturday, November 10, 2018

 I just came into some big seed money.

-— Lily using words from Succession but refering to bird seed
+— Lily using words from Succession but referring to bird seed

 Friday, November 9, 2018